-- ➤ This is the most common identifiable cause of macrocephaly.
+- This is the most common identifiable cause of macrocephaly.
 Almost all hydrocephalus is obstructive, except hydrocephalus due to choroid plexus papillomas.
 See Choroid Plexus Tumors (PEDONC-4.13) in the Pediatric Oncology Imaging Guidelines for those lesions. - Hydrocephalus is traditionally divided into non-communicating (the obstruction lies within the course of the brain's ventricular system) and communicating (the obstruction is distal to the ventricular system). - Ventriculomegaly refers to enlarged ventricular spaces.
 It is often initially found on fetal ultrasound.
 It can be from an obstructive cause or can be relative secondary to small brain volume.
 It can remain stable and may be monitored with serial ultrasound (CPT® 76506) to assess stability or MRI Brain with and without contrast (CPT® 70553) if over age 6 months.
-If ventriculomegaly progresses to hydrocephalus, follow imaging timelines listed below for hydrocephalus.

-- ▶ Benign external hydrocephalus (aka benign extra-axial fluid collection among other names) is defined as a rapid increase in head circumference in an infant with enlarged frontal subarachnoid spaces.
+If ventriculomegaly progresses to hydrocephalus, follow imaging timelines listed below for hydrocephalus. - Benign external hydrocephalus (aka benign extra-axial fluid collection among other names) is defined as a rapid increase in head circumference in an infant with enlarged frontal subarachnoid spaces.
 It is a common cause of macrocephalus and is commonly secondary to a familial large head size.
 See Macrocephaly (PEDHD-7.1) for initial imaging guidelines.
 It typically requires no intervention.
 Once diagnosed and confirmed with MRI Brain with and without contrast (CPT® 70553) no additional imaging is required unless new neurological symptoms appear, worsen or persist beyond age 4 years.
-If developmental motor delay See Developmental Motor Delay (PEDHD 19.3) - For CSF flow imaging See CSF Flow Imaging (HD-24.4) in the Head Imaging Guidelines
+If developmental motor delay See Developmental Motor Delay (PEDHD 19.3). - For CSF flow imaging See CSF Flow Imaging (HD-24.4) in the Head Imaging Guidelines

-Initial Imaging Indications:
+Initial Imaging Indications

-- > Age 0-6 months: - Screening head ultrasound examination (CPT® 76506) - MRI Brain without and with contrast (CPT® 70553) is indicated if ultrasound shows hydrocephalus. - Serial US (CPT® 76506) can be used to monitor ventricular size to determine need and timing of placement of a ventricular catheter, or performance of an endoscopic third venticulostomy (ETV) - Greater than 6 months old: - MRI Brain without and with contrast (CPT® 70553) is indicated. - > Spine imaging: - MRI Spine without and with contrast (CPT® 72156, CPT® 72157, and CPT® 72158) may be indicated in individuals with Chiari malformation (multiple spine segments), Dandy-Walker malformation (cervical spine only), or malignant infiltration of the meninges.
+- Age 0-6 months: - Screening head ultrasound examination (CPT® 76506) - MRI Brain without and with contrast (CPT® 70553) is indicated if ultrasound shows hydrocephalus. - Serial US (CPT® 76506) can be used to monitor ventricular size to determine need and timing of placement of a ventricular catheter, or performance of an endoscopic third venticulostomy (ETV). - · Greater than 6 months old: - MRI Brain without and with contrast (CPT® 70553) is indicated.